thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/attic/overview.md

 -   Incorporating **actor** model for canister smart contracts

--   Seamless integration of Internet Computer features
+-   Seamless integration of BigFile features

 -   Making most of present and future WebAssembly